Ko Muriwai te awa

 Career highlights

-Commencing Singapore International Arbitration Centre (SIAC) arbitrations for disputes arising out of a coal mine in Indonesia, defending a state-owned enterprise in a SIAC arbitration for a dispute arising out of an independent power project in the United Arab Emirates, and commencing enforcement proceeding of a SIAC award before the Federal Court of Australia for a dispute involving a mine in Vietnam (and advising on the setting aside application of the same award before the High Court of Singapore).
+Commencing Singapore International Arbitration Centre (SIAC) arbitrations for disputes arising out of a coal mine in Indonesia, defending a state-owned enterprise in a SIAC arbitration for a dispute arising out of an independent power project in the United Arab Emirates, and commencing enforcement proceeding of a SIAC award before the Federal Court of Australia for a dispute involving one of the world's largest tungsten mines in Vietnam (and advising on the setting aside application of the same award before the High Court of Singapore).

 Affiliations